-Every aspect of American life was refocused towards the goal of winning the war during WWII, and everyone tried to do their part to support the Allied troops.
-Students will get their hands dirty as they learn about Victory Gardens, rationing and recycling programs that were a way of life for those on the home front.
+Every aspect of American life was refocused towards the goal of winning the war during World War II, and everyone tried to do their part to support the Allied troops.
+Students will learn about the propaganda and rationing programs that were a way of life for those on the home front as they examine primary sources and play a fun rationing game.

 As Nazi tyranny spread across Europe, the Germans and their collaborators persecuted and murdered millions of other people they deemed "inferior" and a threat to the German racial community.
-In this program, students will learn about the Holocaust through primary source stories of those persecuted and honor them by remembering that each person has a name and an identity.
+In this program, students will learn about the Holocaust through primary source stories of those persecuted and honor them by remembering that each person has a name and a story.

 Following World War II, many Americans kept souvenirs of lost loved ones or their time in the war.
 Many of these articles were stored in boxes or trunks and then tucked away in attics, basements, and garages for decades.
 In this program, students crucially evaluate a variety of primary sources related to women on the American home front during World War II.